r-Shivansh01/GitGuard_AI/README.md

 # 🛡️ GitGuard AI: Neural Network Secret Scanner

 **GitGuard AI** is an intelligent security tool that integrates directly into your Git workflow.
 It uses a **Deep Learning model (TensorFlow)** to scan your code commits for accidentally leaked secrets—such as API keys, passwords, and access tokens—before they ever leave your computer.
+(No more accidents)

 Unlike traditional security tools that rely on rigid "Regular Expressions" (Regex), GitGuard uses **Shannon Entropy** and statistical feature extraction to detect *any* high-entropy string, even if it has never seen that specific format before.